davidpots/playsongnotes/_lessons/91 [Post Malone] Feeling Whitney.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson I'll show you how to play "Feeling Whitney" by Post Malone.
+This song uses only a handful of conventional chords, but the fingerpicking pattern has been the fun part about learning it for me.
+I'll show you tabs for fingerpicking each of the chords needed, and explain how to practice it all & put it all together.
+I hope you enjoy!

 ## Chords needed